-- 1. Getting a vaccine that prevents illness is an example of something that is

-- a. instrumentally valuable.\

-- b. intrinsically valuable.

-- c. both a and b

-- d. neither a nor b

-- 2. If something is intrinsically valuable, then it must

-- a. bring about other good things.

-- b. be valuable for its own sake.\

-- c. be recognized to be valuable by everyone, not just some people.

-- d. be attainable by everyone.

-- 3. According to hedonism, the key ingredient to a good life is

-- a. happiness.\

-- b. getting what you want.

-- c. doing God's will.

-- d. being kind to others.

-- 4. An example of attitudinal pleasure would be the

-- a. excitement of riding a roller coaster.

-- b. delicious sensation of eating chocolate cake.

-- c. enjoyment of listening to your favorite song.\

-- d. feeling of a warm bath.

-- 5. An example of a physical pleasure would be the

-- a. enjoyment of your favorite book.

-- b. pleasure of good company.

-- c. sensation of a relaxing back massage.\

-- d. sense of accomplishment after finishing a marathon.

-- 6. Hedonists believe that

-- a. pleasure is not very important to having a good life.

-- b. physical pleasure and attitudinal pleasure are equally valuable.

-- c. physical pleasure is more important than attitudinal pleasure.

-- d. attitudinal pleasure is more important than physical pleasure.\
+- 1. Getting a vaccine that prevents illness is an example of something that is - a. instrumentally valuable. - b. intrinsically valuable. - c.
+Both of the above - d.
+None of the above - 2.
+If something is intrinsically valuable, then it must - a. bring about other good things. - b. be valuable for its own sake. - c. be recognized to be valuable by everyone, not just some people. - d. be attainable by everyone. - 3.
+According to hedonism, the key ingredient to a good life is - a. happiness. - b. getting what you want. - c. doing God's will. - d. being kind to others. - 4.
+An example of attitudinal pleasure would be - a. the excitement of riding a roller coaster. - b. the delicious sensation of eating chocolate cake. - c. the enjoyment of listening to your favorite song. - d. the feeling of a warm bath. - 5.
+An example of a physical pleasure would be - a. the enjoyment of your favorite book. - b. the pleasure of good company. - c. the sensation of a relaxing back massage. - d. the sense of accomplishment after finishing a marathon. - 6.
+Hedonists believe that - a. pleasure is not very important to having a good life. - b. physical pleasure and attitudinal pleasure are equally valuable. - c. physical pleasure is more important than attitudinal pleasure. - d. attitudinal pleasure is more important than physical pleasure.

 - 7. The first great hedonist in Western philosophy was

 - a.
-Epicurus.\
+Epicurus.

 - b.
 Plato.

 - c.
-Aristotle. - d.
-John Stuart Mill. - 8.
-According to hedonism, - a. there are many different ways to live a good life. - b. what is good for us is largely a matter of personal choice. - c. most rules for living a good life have exceptions. - d. all of the above\ - 9.
-Some people enjoy their own physical pain in certain circumstances.
-Hedonists would say that - a. their physical pain is good for them in those circumstances.\ - b. their physical pain is always bad for them. - c. their physical pain in those circumstances is both good and bad. - d. the situation just described is impossible. - 10.
-The fact that parents typically want their children to be happy - a. proves that hedonism is true. - b. proves that hedonism is false. - c. doesn't prove that hedonism is either true or false.\ - d. has no relation to the theory of hedonism. - 11.
-The fact that we don't want our (cognitively normal) loved ones to get lobotomies is - a. often cited in arguments in favor of hedonism. - b. thought to raise a problem for hedonism.\ - c. both a and b - d. neither a nor b - 12.
-John Stuart Mill's critics claimed that hedonism was - a. "plausible but incomplete." - b. "an opiate of the masses." - c. "elitist." - d. "a doctrine of swine."\ - 13.
-According to Epicurus, the ideal state of tranquility comes largely from - a. moderation in all physical matters. - b. intellectual clarity about what is truly important. - c. pleasurable sensations. - d. both a and b\ - 14.
-According to Mill, - a. all pleasure is equally valuable. - b. intellectual and artistic pleasures are better than physical pleasures.\ - c. physical pleasures are better than intellectual and artistic pleasures. - d. only pleasures resulting from had work are valuable.
+Aristotle.

+- d.
+John Stuart Mill.

+- 8. According to hedonism

+- a. there are many different ways to live a good life.

+- b. what is good for us is largely a matter of personal choice.

+- c. most rules for living a good life have exceptions.

+- d.
+All of the above

+- 9. Some people enjoy their own physical pain in certain circumstances.
+Hedonists would say

+- a. that their physical pain is good for them in those circumstances.

+- b. that their physical pain is always bad for them.

+- c. that their physical pain in those circumstances is both good and bad.

+- d. that the situation just described is impossible.

+- 10. The fact that parents typically want their children to be happy

+- a. proves that hedonism is true.

+- b. proves that hedonism is false.

+- c. doesn't prove that hedonism is either true or false.

+- d. has no relation to the theory of hedonism.

+- 11. The fact that we don't want our (cognitively normal) loved ones to get lobotomies

+- a. is often cited in arguments in favor of hedonism.

+- b. is thought to raise a problem for hedonism.

+- c.
+Both of the above

+- d.
+None of the above

+- 12. John Stuart Mill's critics claimed that hedonism was

+- a. "plausible but incomplete."

+- b. "an opiate of the masses."

+- c. "elitist."

+- d. "a doctrine of swine."

+- 13. According to Epicurus, the ideal state of tranquility comes largely from

+- a. moderation in all physical matters.

+- b. intellectual clarity about what is truly important.

+- c. pleasurable sensations.

+- d.
+Both a and b

+- 14. According to Mill

+- a. all pleasure is equally valuable.